Mi Media Naranja

-Mi Media Naranja ("My Better Half" in Spanish) is the fourth studio album by American post-rock band Labradford.
+Mi Media Naranja ("My Other Half" in Spanish) is the fourth studio album by American post-rock band Labradford.
 It was released on October 13, 1997 by Blast First and on November 19, 1997 by Kranky.

 In 2016, Fact placed Mi Media Naranja at number eight on its list of the best post-rock albums of all time.

 Track listing

 Personnel

 Adapted from the Mi Media Naranja liner notes.